-Daniel Carter is a true superstar of the rugby world, is regarded as the best first-five in the world and his achievements in rugby are staggering.
+Daniel Carter, a true superstar of the rugby world, is regarded as the best first-five in the world and his achievements in rugby are staggering.

-THE INCOMPARABLE All Blacks playmaker, Vice Captain and top points scorer, Carter set a new international point-scoring record during Rugby World Cup 2011 and will become the most capped All Blacks first five-eighth in his first Test outing this year.
+The incomparable All Blacks playmaker, Vice Captain and top points scorer set a new international point-scoring record during Rugby World Cup 2011 and became the most capped All Blacks first five-eighth in his first Test outing of 2012.

 He ended 2010 as the leading points scorer in Test rugby (1188) after surpassing Jonny Wilkinson’s tally of 1178 during the Wales Test on the All Blacks end of year tour, with Wilkinson reclaiming the record (1195) in 2011.